6 Key Tech Industry Insights and What They Mean for Your Business

 What we are seeing in technology

-What this means for you: Plan for deflationary price trends across e-commerce to continue.
-Online prices tend to be deflationary due to lower operating costs, lower barriers to entry, and greater competition than brick-and-mortar stores.
+What this means for you: Following the Fed’s Jackson Hole conference, many expect interest rates to remain “higher-for-longer.”
+This may cause deflationary price trends across eCommerce to continue.
+Historically, online prices tend to be deflationary due to lower operating costs, lower barriers to entry and greater competition than brick-and-mortar stores.

 This commentary contains certain forward-looking statements.
 Forward-looking statements involve known and unknown risks, uncertainties and other factors which may cause the actual results to differ materially and/or substantially from any future results, performance or achievements expressed or implied by those projected in the forward-looking statements for any reason.

 No graph, chart, or formula in this presentation can be used in and of itself to determine which securities to buy or sell, when to buy or sell securities, whether to invest using this investment strategy, or whether to engage Aprio Wealth Management, LLC’s investment advisory services.

 Investments in securities are subject to investment risk, including possible loss of principal.
 Prices of securities may fluctuate from time to time and may even become valueless.
 Any securities mentioned in this commentary are not FDIC-insured, may lose value, and are not guaranteed by a bank or other financial institution.
 Before making any investment decision, investors should read and consider all the relevant investment product information.
 Investors should seriously consider if the investment is suitable for them by referencing their own financial position, investment objectives, and risk profile before making any investment decision.
 There can be no assurance that any financial strategy will be successful.